socalledsound/SE-unit2-day16-boids/README.md

 # boids with sound

-branched repository with tutorial here:
+branched repository to accompany guided tutorial which you can find here:

 https://socalledsidefx.com/units/unit2/day16/assignment